-Figure 4.
-Detection of the text near the checked box using RetinaNet deep learning network.
+Figure 3: Detection of the text near the checked box using RetinaNet deep learning network.

-We have also considered cases where there is an additional information not only near the checkboxes, or the words selected are circled instead (Figure 5).
-For instance, in the Figure 5, “56 years” is the output of our program.
+We have also considered cases where there is an additional information not only near the checkboxes, or the words selected are circled instead.
+For instance, in Figure 4, “56 years” is the output of our program.

-Figure 5.
-Detection of circled words and additional words.
+Figure 4: Detection of circled words and additional words.

 After coordinate detection of the bounding box of the text, we proceed to the Step 4.
-The image is cropped according to coordinates and image is passed to pytesseract python library, which uses tesseract OCR.
+The image is cropped and is passed to pytesseract Python library, which uses tesseract OCR.
 Tesseract is an optical character recognition engine released under the Apache License and its development has been sponsored by Google since 2006.
-OCR transferred text is then inserted to the corresponding space in the data structure shown in Figure 3.
+The OCR transferred text is then inserted to the corresponding space in the data structure shown in Figure 3.

 Data Preprocessing for RetinaNet Neural Network

-The data for the network was collected from various documents containing different type of checkboxes (Figures 4, 5).
+The data for the network was collected from various documents containing different type of checkboxes (Figure 3 and Figure 4).
 Checkmarks inside the boxes also vary, being X-shaped or V-shaped.
-Some noises were added to the pictures like dots of different colors to avoid overfitting.
-Negative examples included both – figures with all unchecked boxes and figures without any checkboxes on them.
+Some noise, like dots of different colors, were added to the images to avoid overfitting.
+Negative examples included both – images with all unchecked boxes and images without any checkboxes on them.

-For positive data a code was written using pytesseract python library to give as an output an hocr file. hOCR is an open standard of data representation for formatted text obtained from, optical character recognition, which among many other things contains the bounding box coordinates of the words [14].
-For each figure a bounding box coordinates of the words were found and were given as labels of the data.
-Three different type of classes were created: one for words near the checkboxes for cases represented in picture 4, and two additional classes for cases presented in Figure 5: one for the text input without checkboxes, and the other for circled words.
-We named the classes yes, ok and ellipse.
-You can see an example of preprocessed data in Figure 6.
+For positive data, we wrote code using pytesseract python library to give as an output an hOCR file. hOCR is an open standard of data representation for formatted text obtained from optical character recognition, which among many other things contains the bounding box coordinates of the words [14].
+For each part of the image, the bounding box coordinates of the words were found and were given as labels of the data.
+Three different type of classes were created: one for words near the checkboxes for cases represented in Figure 3, and two additional classes for cases presented in Figure 4: one for the text input without checkboxes, and the other for circled words.
+We named the classes “yes,” “ok,” and “ellipse.”
+You can see an example of preprocessed data in Figure 5.